ShirleyMacfarlane/bank/README.md

 rspec tests for the Transaction class
 1. .initialize
-   'sets an empty array on creation'
-2. .set
+   'sets a transaction type'
+   'sets a transaction amount'
-  'sets a transaction'
+   'sets a transaction time'
-3. .get
-   'gets a transaction'

-rspec tests for the Transaction class tests for Statement class
+rspec tests for the Statement class
 1. .print_statement
    'it prints a statement'
-private methods
-2. .format_print
+2. test the printed output
-   'it formats a given transaction'
+   'it should print a header and one transaction'

+private method
 3 format_currency (Formatted to two decimal places) 'it returns a value formatted to two decimal places: input with no decimal places' 'it returns a value formatted to two decimal places : input with one decimal place'